baylonp/Tyre-Anomaly-Detection/README.md

 ![The whole](https://github.com/baylonp/Tyre-Anomaly-Detection/blob/main/images/whole_picture.png)

-Later I will show you the difference it made regarding the metrics.
+Later I will show you the difference it made regarding the metrics, but I can ancticipate you that the results were not that better, I would say even worse.

 ## A cute discovery: Texture Recognition